knightaiden/Huawei-Digix/readme.md

-Repository for Huawei-Digix algorithm competition There are 3 folders for each competition:
+Repository for Huawei-Digix algorithm competition
+There are 3 folders for each competition:
  - X: Xie
  - Y: Yin
- - Z: Zhangc
+ - Z: Zhang